Ambusy/ArCatSy/README.md

 Modules are available to create indexes or registers of the data from one or more collections together.
 Data is entered or modified with the use of a generated data entry module, that is then completely programmable using the Rexx language.

-The system is first used for the disclosure of the KDC archives, containing large and small archives by persons or organisations, a library, a photo and poster collection, newspaper clippings and a thesaurus, based on the AACR rules.
+The system is first used for the disclosure of the KDC archives in the Netherlands, containing large and small archives by persons or organisations, a library, a photo and poster collection, newspaper clippings and a thesaurus, based on the AACR rules.

 Download only the DOCUMENTATION folder, to see examples and possibilities, if you like.